hummerd/glmt/readme.md

 * Creating MR form command line
 * MR title and description with support of templates
 * Team mentioning
-* Slack and telegram notificationss
+* Slack and telegram notifications
 * View list of MR's waiting for your approval (coming soon)

 ## Usage